 As well as meeting up with people who have remained steadfast friends despite the tyranny of distance, there were whole branches, especially those who emigrated to the U.S.A. whom I had never met before.
 It was amazing to see all the young people whom I'd met on other occasions, all grown up and with families of their own and now living in all sorts of interesting places - even in Oz for heaven's sake.
 We are certainly international with every continent represented.
 The other nice thing was that my daughter, her husband and their little girls had a chance to meet their very large extended family.
 We have always been very isolated in Australia and I always used wonder what it would be like to have cousins, uncles, aunts even grandparents on tap.
 One uncle/cousin who happened to have his own steam train, together with his lovely wife and several other members of the family, even put on a birthday party for the three little girls after hearing that they had missed theirs in transit.

 The groan -ups had a good time too.
-It really was like Scharraffenland with enormous tables groaning with food every night and more cheesecake, pretzels and torten than we could possibly eat.
+It really was like Schlaraffenland with enormous tables groaning with food every night and more cheesecake, pretzels and Torten than we could possibly eat.
 The Aussie branch also appreciated the castle crawl because you really get a sense of history, looking at all that armour and those enormous stone walls.
 Definitely the stuff of fairy tales.
-I also did a castle crawl of my own along the Rhine, since this was one of the things Mum and I planned to do together before she succumbed to cancer.
+I also did a castle crawl of my own along the Rhine, since this was one of the things Mum and I had planned to do together, but she died before we could do it.
 I think she may have done a bicycle trip up the Rhine on her honeymoon.
-It is still very romantic.
+It is still quite romantic.

 The Rhine is also home to the legendary Lorelei who lures fishermen onto the rocks as per Heinrich Heine's moving poem.
 Click here to get a glimpse of the Rhine and the Lorelei cliff.